AlexisT37/UnrealEngineDoc/Castle tutorial/13-Lighting -with-Lumen.md

 Before tweaking the settings, we get rid of the light map Lightmass > Advanced > Force No Precomputed Lighting should be check, it was unchecked.

+There is a warding message, we select ok.

+Don't forget to rebuild the level.

+Now the good lighting is gone and there is only the pitch black shadows.

+We go to the PointLight details and we set the Mobility to Movable instead of Static.

+If we move the light, there are only the pitch black shadows that are moving.

+We can see that if the reflection uses lumen, the lighting does not.
+Let's use lumen for lighting now.

+Go back to the post process volume details, Global Illumination, and in the method select Lumen.

+And now, without rebuilding, we have a perfectly good lighting that is dynamic, softer, and with the right color bounces.

+This is something that is totally amazing and was not possible with Unreal Engine 4.

+We can adjust the settings, for instance going to the PointLight details and then Light > Source Radius, if we increase it from 0 to 40, we get a much smoother shadow, which is even more realistic.

+Another awsome new addition that was not possible with UE4 is that now you can apply lighting to a material, so we can make our ball a source of light.

+All > Content > LightingExamples > Materials > M_Emmisive_Inst

+This makes the surface emmit light, it works on the sphere, the cylinder, or anything.